A Guide to Russia’s Healthcare System

 How the Healthcare System is Funded

-Every Russian citizen and working resident receive free public health insurance through Russia’s Obligatory Medical Insurance (OMI).
+Every Russian citizen and working resident receives free public health insurance through Russia’s Obligatory Medical Insurance (OMI).
 Of course, free isn’t really free.
 Employers pay about 2% to 3% of salaries into a social tax, part of which is used to fund the healthcare system.

 In general, healthcare in Russia is underfunded.
 The country spends between 5% and 6% of its annual GDP on healthcare.
 This is well below the global average, which sits at about 10%, and puts Russia close to the bottom of all European countries.